5 Steps to Turn Your Medical Device into a Video Game

 You might answer questions such as:

-What are your best practices for getting content through your medical legal and regulatory review process?
+- What are your best practices for getting content through your medical, legal, and regulatory (MLR) review process?

 3. Build the Game